ebuchman/blog/content/posts/uoa.md

 This accounting is a process of creating new, persistent computational spaces to represent - and thereby manage - reproduction on a much grander scale.
 It constitutes a new medium for denominating and clearing obligations - ultimately, a new medium of money.
+But with it implies a new kind of obligation, a new way to exert power over an individual's future.

-The Unit of Account for the new written medium was most famously standardized in the early temple palaces of the Near East as an equivalence between a weight of silver - the shekel - and a count of barley grains.[^uoa-standardization] A shekel was worth a month's worth of barley.
+The Unit of Account for the new written medium was most famously standardized in the early temple palaces of Mesopotamia as an equivalence between a weight of silver and a count of barley grains - the shekel.[^uoa-standardization] A shekel was worth a month's pay of barley.
-In some sense, our present monetary disorder is the 5000 year consequence of what would happen to the shekel.
+In some sense, our present monetary disorder is the 5000 year consequence of the shekel.

 ## Hey, there's metal in this money!

-The Unit of Account was effectively a standardized weight (of barley).
+The Unit of Account likely began as a standardized count of barley - the grain.

-And since weight is a
-property all materials share, it was not much of a leap for a more convenient and durable substance of an equivalent weight to stand in for grain, especially one which was already sentimentally charged, perhaps even one which had already been in use as an anthropological money.
-In this way, precious metals came to take the place as the Medium of Exchange and Store of Value in an accounting system predicated on weights of grain as the Unit of Account.
+But at some magical moment, a certain count of grain was equated with a weight of silver.
+How and why this equivalence came about, we can only speculate.
+Gold, silver, and copper were surely already seen as prestige goods, with jewellry and other metal artifacts being found in burials throughout the 4th millennium BC.
+But while copper had significant utility, and had become the basis for a new kind of technological revolution (this was the "Calcolithic", the Age of Copper, and was about to give rise the Bronze Age, where bronze is an alloy of copper and tin), gold and silver were much less useful.
+Perhaps they were already in use as a kind of anthropological money, with jewellry and other artifacts being paid as dowries or in tribute to the gods.
+There is also speculative evidence that metal axes, too small or fragile to be actually useful, may have functioned as a kind of proto-currency, as such axes are also found throughout.

+No doubt, the equivalence between a weight of silver and a count of grain was facilitated by the metaphorical properties of weight - something all matter shares.
+It is seemingly not much of a stretch for a weight of silver to stand in for a similar weight of some count of grain.
+Being more dense, the silver would be easier to manage than the equivalent weight of grain.
+But this was also a time when abstract numbers may not have existed yet - computation was done with literals.
+Meaning perhaps the unit of the shekel, a weight of silver equivalent to say some 180 grains of barley, emerged to faciltiate computation with larger numbers?
+We will never really know.
+But this metaphorical equivalence between the weight of metal and the count of grain has come to dominate our thinking on money.
+Millenia old traditions recount that money is a metaphor, a substance which can stand in for all other substances.
+But this is not the whole story, as we have seen, for this money arises from a fundamentally *temporal* phenomenon.
+Money is not just metaphor, but metonym.

-So we have two distinct origins of money, an anthropological (outside) one and a political (inside) one and they are fused in the temple palaces into a kind of money that uses a standard weight of grain as the Unit of Account, an equivalent weight of silver as the Medium of Exchange, and silver as the Store of Value, and which persists for at least a couple thousand years before the introduction of coinage in the ~7th century BC.
+So we have two distinct origins of money, an anthropological (outside) one and a political (inside) one and they are fused in the temple palaces some 5000 years ago into a kind of money that uses a standard weight of silver as the Unit of Account, a count of grain (and to a lesser extent, weight of silver) as a Medium of Exchange, and silver as the Store of Value, and which persists for at least a couple thousand years before the introduction of coinage in the ~7th century BC.
 In other words, money was weighed metal for *two thousand years* before it became countable coins.
+And finance, even a thousand years before coinage, was surprisingly modern.[^modern-assyria]

+## Outside In

 While anthropological money flows in a web through kinship circuits to balance the circulation of reproduction, the defining circuit of political money is the simple *fiat loop* between the state and the individual, between state spending and taxation, denominated in the state's Unit of Account.
-This loop is made possible by writing, but it is effectuated by the link between the written nominal unit and the instrinsic weight of material - between the UoA and the value stored in its medium.
+This loop is made possible by writing, but it is instantiated with a new kind of power by the link between the written nominal unit and the instrinsic weight of material - between the UoA and the value stored in its medium.

 The Unit of Account offers us the ability to denominate unlimited amounts of debt, to define entire ecosystems of unhinged money inside our written accounts.
 An